Simon Bridges responds to Jami-Lee Ross' 'corrupt' claim

 Ross said other National MPs were also concerned about Bridges' leadership - but they were too concerned and would rally behind the leader.

 He would not name other National MP who he said had had conversations questioning Bridges' leadership.
-The fact that he did so and was part of the inner senior team had lead to his falling out with Bridges.
+The fact he did so and was part of the inner senior team had led to his falling out with Bridges.

-But it was up to the caucus to choose a leader, and he is no longer part of the caucus.
+But it was up to the caucus to choose a leader, and he was no longer part of the caucus.

 Ross said he was devastated to be accused of harassing women.
 His world crashed down around him and he got help.